nesterovsky-bros/thoughts/microservices.md

 If you think that the problem of refactoring applications into microservices is specific to legacy applications, we have to disagree.
 There are classes of applications that are monolithic by nature, or can only be decoupled into coarse-grained services.

-## Not microservices but still scallable
+## Not microservices but still scalable

 So, what is the point of microservices.
 Let's quote [Wikipedia](https://en.m.wikipedia.org/wiki/Microservices):